National Security poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Earl Montgomery confidently takes his police academy exam, believing he's destined to become an LAPD officer.
 Hank Rafferty is an experienced LAPD detective with his partner Charlie..
-Notably, this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 11 minutes when Hank encounters Earl trying to get into his own car.
 A misunderstanding escalates when a bee attacks Hank, and Earl tries to help by swatting at him.
 The incident is recorded and appears to show Hank beating Earl, leading to Hank's dismissal from the LAPD..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Hank and Earl are forced to work together when they both witness suspicious activity related to the warehouse robberies.
+This indicates the protagonist's commitment to Hank and Earl are forced to work together when they both witness suspicious activity related to the warehouse robberies.
 Despite their mutual animosity, circumstances thrust them into an unwilling partnership to solve the case., moving from reaction to action.

 At 45 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False defeat: Hank and Earl's investigation leads them into a trap.
+Of particular interest, this crucial beat False defeat: Hank and Earl's investigation leads them into a trap.
 They are captured or nearly killed by the criminals, and their evidence is compromised.
 The stakes are raised when they realize how dangerous and connected their enemies are., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 66 minutes (74% through) represents the emotional nadir.
 Here, All seems lost when their final lead is destroyed, they are completely discredited, or they have a major falling out.
 The partnership appears to be over, and justice for Charlie's death seems impossible.
-Their prejudices against each other resurface., indicates the protagonist at their lowest point.
+Their prejudices against each other resurface., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 71 minutes initiates the final act resolution at 80% of the runtime.
 Earl and Hank reconcile and combine their different skills and perspectives.
 New evidence or insight reveals the criminals' final plan.
 They commit to trusting each other and working as true partners., demonstrating the transformation achieved throughout the journey.